mcharouk/aws/Certification/developer.md

 * Weighted alias : percentage is a number between 0 and 1
 * When processing an SQS queue, property ReportBatchItemFailures helps re-processing only items that have failed when processing a batch of items
 * When publishing a new version, must specify the current version id.
 This is to prevent multiple developers publishing versions at the same time that results into conflicts.
+* multi-architecture container images are not supported for Lambda with Docker

 # Exceptions